hbk619/git-browse/README.md

 You can use the binary as a [Github cli extension](#github-cli-extension) (preferred way) or as a [git command](#without-installing-github-cli), the latter will require a Personal Access token to be created.

+## Pre-requisites (Linux)
+If you are using Linux and want to use the "copy comment to clipboard" feature you will need [xclip](https://github.com/astrand/xclip) or [xsel](https://github.com/kfish/xsel) installed.
+These are generally available from your package manager.

 ## Github CLI extension
 Install the [Github CLI](https://cli.github.com/)